mathjax/MathJax-test/web/docs/source/components.rst

    java -jar name-of-the-selenium-server.jar

+Note for Selenium 1:
-Note that because some unit tests need to take screenshots of test pages, one should not do any actions on the test machines that could disturb the rendering of the pages.
+because some unit tests need to take screenshots of test pages, one should not do any actions on the test machines that could disturb the rendering of the pages.
 In particular, it is neither possible to run several testing instances on the same test machine simultaneously nor to use the operating system graphical interface to do other work while the tests are running.
 If you want to run tests on your local machine, a tip is to use virtual test machines.

+Note for Selenium 2 (Webdriver):
+The test machine may require intallation of other programs than simply the Selenium server.
+See
+`Selenium And Platform Support <https://sites.google.com/site/mathjaxproject/design-documents/testing/selenium-and-platform-support>`_ for a more precise description of the requirements.

 .. _test-runner: